Raphael-Boichot/Piezotest_PM300_Matlab_driver/README.md

 The device is delivered without any example code, but the protocol is very easy to implement (I do not remind where I found it, must be on the vendor website or given on a sheet of paper with the machine).

+You will notice lots of dead times during measurements: they are here on purpose.
+It's a slow process, the d33 measure drifts during several dozens of seconds before stabilizing.
+This is not due to the PM300 meter but an artifacts of the Berlincourt method (exact reason is unknown).
+These codes were optimized after days of trial an errors, so you can rely on the timing proposed here.

 ## What do the codes ?

 - **Piezotest_PM300_calibration.m** makes an automatic calibration bu using the standardized samples given by the device manufacturer.
 This is possible ONLY by using the serial port and is mandatory before each measurement campaign ;